 It is a breathtakingly, brief life.
-I will walk with you every step of the way, but another constant companion walks by your side, death.
+I will walk with you every step of the way.
 One day I approached a town where a mother observed her only son carried out in a procession of people for burial.
 My heart immediately went out to her, and I said, “Don’t cry.”
 I knew the question she must be pondering after the loss of her husband.
 Why did my son have to die?
 My heart breaks for every father and mother that loses a child.
 I told her not to cry.
 I said to the young man, get up.
 He sat up and began to talk, and I gave him back to his mother.
 (There is no Closure with Grief and Loss)

 I also suffered and died in a world full of numbing pain to conquer death’s grip.
 Suffering and dying are the backdrops of life.
 Life coexists with pleasure and pain, never to be separated.
 However, heartache and grief do not have to negate your zeal for living.
 I came to restore hope and heal shattered dreams.
 Life is a gift to be cherished amid hardship and suffering.
 There is the promise as I rose on the third day; you and your loved ones shall live with me beyond the grave.
 At this moment, do not let your suffering cause you to lose trust in living.
 (My Comfort)